 Little Italy and College Street: Toronto’s Italian Heart

-Little Italy centers on College Street, where family-run Italian restaurants and authentic cafés preserve centuries-old culinary traditions brought by Italian immigrants starting in the early 20th century.
+Little Italy centres on College Street, where family-run restaurants and old-school cafes carry on culinary traditions Italian immigrants brought over starting in the early 20th century.
 These Toronto neighborhoods developed as successive waves of Italians established communities, businesses, and cultural institutions that remain vibrant today.
 Walking College Street feels like stepping into a European neighborhood, with Italian conversations overheard on the streets and aromas of Italian cooking wafting from restaurant doorways.

 Espresso bars throughout these Toronto neighborhoods serve perfectly pulled shots from traditional Italian espresso machines, allowing visitors to experience coffee culture as appreciated in Italy.
 Beyond espresso, cafés serve Italian pastries, gelato, and aperitifs in a social atmosphere emphasizing community and conversation.
 Many establishments have operated for decades, creating intergenerational gathering spaces for families and longtime patrons.